-Large Language Models Explained: Your AI Guide
+Large Language Models Explained: Your AI Guide for 2026

 What Are Large Language Models and How Do They Work?

+At their core, large language models are a type of artificial intelligence designed to process and generate human-like text.
+They achieve this through deep learning, specifically using a neural network architecture called the Transformer.
+This architecture allows LLMs to process words in relation to all other words in a sentence, grasping context and meaning much more effectively than older models.
 Think of it like this: instead of reading words one by one in isolation, an LLM reads a whole sentence or paragraph, understanding how each word influences the others.
-This is powered by a process called ‘next token prediction.’
+A process called ‘next token prediction’ powers this.
 Given a sequence of words, the model predicts the most probable next word, and then the next, and so on, effectively generating coherent text.
-The sheer scale of data they are trained on – often terabytes of text from the internet, books, and other sources – is what makes them ‘large’ and incredibly capable.
+The sheer scale of data they are trained on – often petabytes of text from the internet, books, and other sources – is what makes them ‘large’ and incredibly capable.
+As of April 2026, state-of-the-art models can have trillions of parameters.

 Key Capabilities and Applications of LLMs